 Water is a fundamental element for life.
 Certainly, having access to clean water sources is a human right.
-By 2025, 1.8 billion people around the world are expected to live in absolute water scarcity.
-Not only the climate change stands behind the rise of such challenge, also irrational consumption of the available water resources and shortage of sustainable techniques are reasons.
+By 2025, it is estimated that 1.8 billion people around the world will live in absolute water scarcity.
+Not only does the climate change stand behind the rise of such challenge, but irrational consumption of the available water resources and shortage of sustainable techniques are also at fault.

 With water scarcity, further problems, such as poor sanitation, arise.
 Almost 40% of the world’s population does not have access to improved sanitation, which leads to poor hygienic conditions, and hence the prevalence of infectious diseases.
 In Egypt, where the Nile river is the only source of fresh water, there are around 800,000 people who do not have good access to clean water and sewage networks.
 In poor areas in Upper Egypt, the absence of clean water sources is especially dramatic.
 People get their water from narrow river channels, which are mostly contaminated.

 85% of Egypt’s water resources are used for agricultural activities, and 90% of this by conventional agriculture.
 The agricultural wastewater, carrying the residuals of chemical fertilizers and pesticides is drained back to the Nile – a vicious cycle.

 As Egypt’s pioneer for Organic farming, SEKEM is of course also fostering sustainable irrigation methods, although Organic cultivation already requires up to 40% less water than the conventional procedure.
 Depending mostly on well water, SEKEM uses mainly two watering systems: sprinkler and drip irrigation.
 The subsurface method is only rarely applied, as the technique is not yet developed sufficiently for Egypt.
 But, SEKEM is conducting different researches on the problems in order to analyze and optimize the system.